Disneyland Paris Itinerary: 2 Parks in 1 Day

 Avengers Assemble Flight Force ride at Walt Disney Studios Park, Disneyland Paris

-Avengers Assemble is the most thrilling ride in Studios Park with an always-shocking superfast start and a couple of inversions.
+Avengers Assemble is the most thrilling ride in Disney Adventure World, with an always-shocking, super-fast start and a couple of inversions.

-It’s a revamp of the old Rock ‘n’ Rollercoaster (which you can still find at Hollywood Studios in Florida) and I think it’s better with the new Avengers theming, which includes a few images during the dark rollercoaster.
+It’s a revamp of the old Rock ‘n’ Rollercoaster, and it’s better with the new Avengers images during the dark coaster, although theming is still minimal.

 Luckily for rollercoaster fans, Avengers rarely has long lines, so this is one you’ll be able to repeat (Simon rides it a lot!).

-Single rider is available but can end up being longer than the main queue—only do it if there’s a big difference in wait times.
-It’s a Premier Access ride but it shouldn’t be necessary.
+Single rider is available, but it can end up being longer than the main queue—only do it if there’s a big difference in wait times.
+It’s a Premier Access ride, but it shouldn’t be necessary.

 Disneyland Paris castle